urbanrotnik/scinote-api-v1-docs/source/includes/_experiments.md

 Parameter | Description
 --------- | -----------
-TEAM_ID | The ID of the team to retrieve project from PROJECT_ID | The ID of the project to retrieve comments from EXPERIMENT_ID | The ID of the experiment to retrieve task groups from
+TEAM_ID | The ID of the team to retrieve project from PROJECT_ID | The ID of the project to retrieve experiments from EXPERIMENT_ID | The ID of the experiment to retrieve task groups from

 ## Get a specific Task Group from a specific Experiment